jamienguyen9/maze-generator/README.md

 # Image-Based Maze Generator (Scrapped)

+**Due to the interest of time, I've decided to not work on this project anymore in favor of learning a new testing framework for future jobs.
+I have learned a lot from this project, so this experience will greatly help me in my future endeavors**

 A Spring Boot Application that aims to transform uploaded images into unique, solvable mazes where the solution path follows the outline of objects detected in the image.

-Due to the interest of time, I've decided to not work on this project anymore in favor of learning a new testing framework for future jobs. :(

 ### What is it?